We want to build a more vibrant democracy, with people at the heart of decision-making.

 What's the solution?

 Things can be different.
-We have a vision of a stronger democracy that works for everyone.
-Our solution is to put people at the heart of decision-making.
+We have a vision of vibrant democracy, with people at the heart of decision-making.

 We believe that decision-making in the UK needs to be more: